Testing code#

 boundary cases, like the highest and lowest expected input values

-positive, negative, zero and missing value inputs
+positive, negative, zero, and missing value inputs

 examples that trigger errors that have been defined in your code

 When your function documentation describes the expected inputs to your function, there is less need to test unexpected cases.
-If missuse is still likely or risky, then providing the user with an error is the best approach to mitigate this risk.
+If misuse is still likely or risky, then providing the user with an error is the best approach to mitigate this risk.

 Test that different parts of the code interact correctly using integration tests#